FernLab/s2downloader/README.rst

     * - |FERNLOGO|

-      - Sentinel-2 Portal has been developed by `FERN.Lab <https://fernlab.gfz-potsdam.de/>`_, the Helmholtz Innovation Lab "Remote sensing for sustainable use of resources", located at the `Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences <https://www.gfz-potsdam.de/en/>`_.
+      - S2Downloader has been developed by `FERN.Lab <https://fernlab.gfz-potsdam.de/>`_, the Helmholtz Innovation Lab "Remote sensing for sustainable use of resources", located at the `Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences <https://www.gfz-potsdam.de/en/>`_.
 FERN.Lab is funded by the `Initiative and Networking Fund of the Helmholtz Association <https://www.helmholtz.de/en/about-us/structure-and-governance/initiating-and-networking/>`_.